tompais/SolsticeRestfulAPI/README.md

 The tests were made using Jersey.

 You'll find a "postman" folder with samples that will show you how to run the services.

+Here is an example of an HttpGet Request URI: http://localhost:8080/SolsticeRestfulAPI-0.0.1-SNAPSHOT/api/contact?email=test@gmail.com